Feshovski/M365-Helpdesk-Project/README.md

 ## Conclusion

 This project demonstrates the core skills needed in a Microsoft 365 IT support role.
 It shows the ability to manage user accounts, resolve technical issues, and support end-users in a professional environment.

-Feel free to explore the individual tasks and guides in the repository for more details.